Email Copywriting: 19 Proven Formulas to Use on Your Next Campaign

 Short paragraphs — even those that contain just one sentence — keep the reader moving.
 It’s like creating a fast lane for your email copywriting.

-The second-person point of view means talking to your subscribers as though they were right in front of you.
+The second-person point of view means talking to your subscribers as though they were right before you.
 Instead of saying he and she, you talk to the person directly.

-Kind of like I’m talking to you in this article.
+Kind of how we are talking to you in this article.

 Write your email marketing copy in the second-person voice